Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage three: trading volumes and fee revenue

 \subsection{Assumptions}

-The timing of stage three corresponds to the LP's investment window $[0, T]$.
-Throughout this window, two types of LTs interact with the DEX.
-First, arbitrageurs continuously align the pool’s price $-\partial_{1}\varphi(Y_{t}, \kappa)$ with the fundamental value $F_{t}$; for simplicity, we do not account for the fee revenue generated by their activity.
-Second, LTs with elastic demand for the asset trade against the pool.
-We assume that demand is symmetric, i.e., the number of buyers equals the number of sellers in expectation.
+The timing of stage three corresponds to the LP's investment horizon $[0,T]$.
+Throughout this window, arbitrageurs align prices, and noise LTs with price-sensitive demand trade against the pool.

-Assume an LT arrives to the DEX at time $t$, and that her private utility for the asset is $V.$ If $V > 0$ and the LT wishes to buy a quantity $\delta > 0$ of asset $Y$, her execution costs consist of (i) the execution costs \eqref{eq:askprice} implied by the liquidity supply $\kappa$ and (ii) the fees $\pi\,\delta\,F_t$ paid to LTs.
-Thus, the execution price is
+Consider a noise LT arriving at time $t$ and who demands to buy a quantity $\delta>0$ of asset $Y$.
+The execution cost consists of (i) the price impact implied by liquidity depth $\kappa$ through \eqref{eq:askprice}, and (ii) the proportional fee $\pi \in (0,1)$.
+The effective execution price per unit of the risky asset is therefore

-In our model, noise LTs use the following second-order approximation of the execution price:
+In our model, individual noise LTs' liquidity needs are assumed to be small relative to the size of reserves.
+Thus, noise LTs use a second-order approximation of the execution price.
+Specifically,

-As shown in \cite{cartea2025decentralised,drissi2023models}, this approximation is accurate in practice.\footnote{Mathematically, the approximation in~\eqref{eq:askpricefee} reduces the LT’s problem to a linear-quadratic optimisation problem with an analytical solution.} In particular, the approximation captures the key economic effect that execution prices worsen as liquidity depth $\kappa$ decreases, because the convexity term $\partial_{11}\varphi$ is decreasing in $\kappa$ by Assumption~\ref{assume:1:iii}.
+As shown in \cite{cartea2025decentralised,drissi2023models}, this approximation is accurate in practice.
+Importantly, it preserves the key economic mechanism: execution prices worsen as liquidity depth $\kappa$ decreases. {Specifically, by Assumption~\ref{assume:1:iii},} the convexity term $\partial_{11}\varphi$ is decreasing in $\kappa$, so lower liquidity increases trading costs.
+Similarly, if the noise LT wishes to sell the quantity $\delta > 0$ of asset~$Y$, the effective execution price is